ogg25/document-viewer-docs/api/class/browseviewer.md

 **Remark**

-- If another ducument is opened when there is a document already opened, the opened document will be closed automatically.
+- If another document is opened when there is a document already opened, the opened document will be closed automatically.

 ### closeDocument()